eligaconstance/staging/docs/using_console/console-advanced-deployment.md

 When you deploy a node from the console, there are various advanced deployment options available for each node type.
 The following topic provides more details about each of those options.

-**Target audience:** This topic is designed for advanced network operators who are familiar with Hyperledger Fabric and are responsible for creating, monitoring, and managing their components in the fabric network.
+**Target audience:** This topic is designed for advanced network operators who are familiar with Hyperledger Fabric and are responsible for creating, monitoring, and managing their components in the blockchain network.

 ## What types of advanced deployment options are available?

-The Build a network tutorial is useful for learning how to set up a basic network by using the Fabric  Operatons Console.
+The Build a network tutorial is useful for learning how to set up a basic network by using the Fabric Operations Console.
 But each use case has its own customizations that are required for a production network.
 When you are ready to explore additional configuration settings, this topic describes the optional customizations that are available and the considerations they require.

 ## Before you begin